quantgirluk/Quant-Girl-Blog/Quant-Project.md

 Get ready to answer the most common question: **Walk me through your resume**.
 Practice at home by trying to describe your academic background and experience in 5 to 10 minutes.
 The idea is to introduce yourself and give the interviewer a broad idea of your experiences and how they are relevant for the job.
 This question usually aims to open the conversation so you maybe interrupted and asked to elaborate on certain points.

-Besides, be prepared for explaining your resume in **full**.
+Be prepared for explaining your resume in **full**.
 This means, making sure that you know **every single word** written on it.
 If you don't know it well, don't write it on your resume.
 Your interviewer expects you to be able to explain all the things written there.

 ### :dart: General Tips